East Side, Chicago: Politics

-The East Side community area has voted overwhelmingly for the Democratic Party in the past two presidential elections.
+The East Side community area has voted overwhelmingly for the Democratic Party in recent presidential elections.
 In the 2016 presidential election, East Side cast 4,818 votes for Hillary Clinton and cast 982 votes for Donald Trump.
 In the 2012 presidential election, East Side cast 4,417 votes for Barack Obama and cast 1,028 votes for Mitt Romney.

 Schools

 East Side is served by both Catholic and Chicago Public Schools.
-Southeast Area Elementary, Taylor Elementary, Gallistel Elementary, Jane Addams Elementary and Washington Elementary are among the public elementary schools.
+Sadlowski Elementary, Taylor Elementary, Gallistel Elementary, Jane Addams Elementary and Washington Elementary are among the public elementary schools.
 George Washington High School is the neighborhood public high school.
 Annunciata Grammar School is the neighborhood's Catholic, private school and St. Francis De Sales is the neighborhood's Catholic, private high school.
 Many students of the East Side are enrolled in schools outside of the neighborhood.
 These may include Bishop Noll Institute in bordering Hammond, Indiana, De La Salle Institute in Chicago, Marian Catholic High School in Chicago Heights, Illinois, Mount Carmel High School and Mother McAuley High School.

 George Washington High School is the neighborhood school for the East Side, Hegewisch, and South Deering neighborhoods.
 However, many residents from the East Side actually sent their children to selective enrollment high schools in Chicago, Illinois, due in part to gang violence the school faced, but in recent years, the reputation of George Washington High School has gradually risen due to the International Baccalaureate academic program.